-Particulars Exemption Medical and dental benefits Fully exempt Maternity and traditional medicine Fully exempt (from YA 2008) Allowance and subsidies for child-care in respect of children up to 12 years of age Up to RM 2,400 per year (from YA 2008) Up to RM 3,000 per year (from YA 2024) Leave passage a.
-In Malaysia - not more than 3 times in one calendar year (including food and accommodation); or b.
-Overseas - not more than once in any calendar year limited to a maximum amount of RM 3,000
+Particulars Exemption Medical and dental benefits Fully exempt Maternity and traditional medicine Fully exempt (from YA 2008) Allowance and subsidies for child-care in respect of children up to 12 years of age Up to RM 3,000 per year [Effective from YA 2025 expanded to include elderly care (parents/grandparents)] Leave passage a.
+In Malaysia - not more than 3 times in one calendar year (including food and accommodation); or

-Particulars Exemption Food and drinks provided free of charge Fully exempt Group insurance premiums to cover workers in the event of an accident Fully exempt Free transport between certain pick up points or home and work place (to and from) Fully exempt Petrol allowance / Travel allowance (Not applicable if amount of free petrol is determined based on annual prescribed value of petrol as per Appendix 2 of the Public Ruling No 11/2019) a.
-Up to RM 2,400 per year for travelling from home to work place (effective from YA 2008 to YA 2010) b.
-Up to RM 6,000 per year for travelling for official duties (from YA 2008) 1 desktop computer, laptop computer or handheld computer (not including computer accessories) received as a gift from employer Fully exempt (from YA 2008 to YA 2010) Gift of fixed line telephone, mobile phone, pager, personal digital assistant (PDA) (registered under employer's or employee's name) 1 unit of each asset (including registration cost and installation cost) (from YA 2008) Monthly bills for subscription of broadband, fixed line telephone, mobile phone, pager, PDA (registered under employer's or employee's name) • Monthly bills paid by the employer for 1 line for each category of assets (including registration cost and installation cost) (from YA 2008) Discounted price for consumable business products of the employer • Value of the discount up to RM 1,000 Discounted price for services provided by employer Fully exempt (from YA2008) Parking and meal allowance Actual amount expended (from YA 2008) Subsidised interest on loan for house, passenger motor vehicle and education Interest on loans totalling up to RM 300,000 (from YA 2008) Staff awards relating to achievement, innovation, productivity and long service (more than 10 years) Up to RM 2,000 per year (from YA 2008) Childcare centres provided by employers to their employee's children Fully exempt Value of benefit of smartphone, tablet or personal computer to employee (received from their employer) Up to RM 5,000 per YA (from YA 2020)
+Particulars Exemption b.
+Overseas - not more than once in any calendar year limited to a maximum amount of RM 3,000 Food and drinks provided free of charge Fully exempt Group insurance premiums to cover workers in the event of an accident Fully exempt Free transport between certain pick up points or home and work place (to and from) Fully exempt Petrol allowance / Travel allowance (Not applicable if amount of free petrol is determined based on annual prescribed value of petrol as per Appendix 2 of the Public Ruling No 11/2019) Up to RM 6,000 per year for travelling for official duties Gift of fixed line telephone, mobile phone, pager, personal digital assistant (PDA) (registered under employer's or employee's name) 1 unit of each asset (including registration cost and installation cost) Monthly bills for subscription of broadband, fixed line telephone, mobile phone, pager, PDA (registered under employer's or employee's name) Monthly bills paid by the employer for 1 line for each category of assets (including registration cost and installation cost) Discounted price for consumable business products of the employer • Value of the discount up to RM 1,000 Discounted price for services provided by employer Fully exempt Parking and meal allowance Actual amount expended Subsidised interest on loan for house, passenger motor vehicle and education Interest on loans totalling up to RM 300,000 Staff awards relating to achievement, innovation, productivity and long service (more than 10 years) Up to RM 2,000 per year Childcare centres provided by employers to their employee's children Fully exempt Value of benefit of smartphone, tablet or personal computer to employee (received from their employer) (Flexible Work Arrangement Incentive) Up to RM 5,000 per YA